Visiting Europe & planning to drive? Read these useful tips for renting a car in Europe, and save yourself some $$$.

-During my recent blog trip with Germany Tourism, I ticked off a major bucket list thing — a solo road trip in Europe.
-Though I understand it was a short one, and a part of me wanted to ride a motorbike over driving around in a car, I think the fact that it was my first time ever attempt for solo driving/riding in Europe, and that too on the wrong side of the road (according to my Indian disposition) driving a car felt like a safer plan.
+During my recent blog trip with Germany Tourism, I ticked off a major bucket list thing — hiring a car and doing a road trip in Europe.
+Though it was a short one, the fact that it was my first attempt at solo driving in Europe, I was happy.

-Though I understand, I was liable for any damage done to the car, the very explanation of paying 800 EUR straight (which they would cut from my security deposit I assumed) for even a minor scratch on car’s body put me in a vulnerable situation.
-And what was the solution?
-To get my car insured for an extra EUR 140.
+Though I understand, I was only liable for any damage done to the car, the very explanation of paying 800 EUR straight for even a minor scratch on the car’s body put me in a vulnerable situation.
+And what happened next?
+I insured my car for an extra EUR 140.

 In the end, I paid an additional EUR 180 (140 EUR insurance and some 40 EUR of taxes) when my rental invoice, at the time of online booking, said, I have to only pay EUR 125 at the reception desk.

 But all that said, hiring a car has its own perks.
 And when you’re travelling in a continent like Europe, with beautiful countryside drives, the perks become even better.
-It gives you greater freedom on your travels, allowing you to visit remote and beautiful locations that public transport would not be able to take you (or may take you if you’re prepared to take three buses, two train and walk for another 45 minutes in the end to get to your place).
+It gives you greater freedom on your travels, allowing you to visit remote and beautiful locations that public transport may not take you to.

 Having said that, renting a car, even if you’re as inexperienced as I was, or you’re coming from a country like India where car laws and driving habits are quite different, does not have to be a nightmare.
 Just read ahead and learn from my experience.

 Also Read: Europe Budget Travel Tips